TV vets Kiefer Sutherland, Michael Weatherly and Kevin James could have another smash series on their hands.

 Ipsos Connect TV Dailies

-As a result, TV Dailies and Kelly are predicting that “Designated Survivor” (in which Sutherland plays a low-level cabinet member thrust into the presidency) could be tops among all new dramas, followed by “Bull” (Weatherly plays a trial consultant, inspired by Dr. Phil McGraw’s previous career), “Kevin Can Wait” (James as a retired cop) and NBC’s relationship drama “This Is Us.”
+As a result, TV Dailies and Kelley are predicting that “Designated Survivor” (in which Sutherland plays a low-level cabinet member thrust into the presidency) could be tops among all new dramas, followed by “Bull” (Weatherly plays a trial consultant, inspired by Dr. Phil McGraw’s previous career), “Kevin Can Wait” (James as a retired cop) and NBC’s relationship drama “This Is Us.”
 He cites those four shows as this fall’s “potential winners.”

 “Bull” and This Is Us” will air opposite each other on Tuesdays at 9pm starting in October, which could make for an interesting battle between two high-profile freshman hours.